The T-Rex Company

 Aspect 2: Deterministic reporting structure

 These experts only serve as active members of their respective pools during the times when they do not have any project assignments.
-The moment they tackle a project role, they put their memberships on hold, that is, they do not report in any way to their pool superiors until they return from their project assignments.
+When they tackle a project role, they put their memberships on hold.
+That is, they do not report in any way to their pool superiors until they return from their project assignments.
 This is another significant difference from a matrix organization, where line management superiors always retain a higher priority than project managers or any other matrix dimension.
-In a T-Rex company, experts are completely committed to their project managers during project times.
-There is no other authority that could spontaneously reassign staff members, as often happens in a matrix organization.
-When not in a pool, the expert is a fully committed project member.
+In a T-Rex company, experts are wholly committed to their project managers during project times.
+No other authority could spontaneously reassign staff members, as often happens in a matrix organization.
+The expert is a fully committed project member when not in a pool.

 Aspect 3: Appropriate infrastructure